specialunderwear/buildout-bash-completion/README.rst

     buildout # will run buildout, but from the buildout root. ntest # will run ./bin/test (pbp.recipe.noserunner) from the buildout root cdomelette # will cd into the omelette dir.

+Please take a look at ``workflow.sh`` which demonstrates each command and the integration with virtualenv.